WWE News: Eva Marie Finished With The WWE?

 So #Grateful and #Blessed beyond my wildest dreams!
 Today I reflect on how far I have come it definitely has not been easy and has been filed with a whole lot of trials and tribulations!
 Today marks my 4 YEAR BIRTHDAY and I could not have done it without my higher power #GOD, My anchor and rock Jonathan, My families constant loving support, my friends, Mo, and to everyone who has stuck by my side through it all.
 I am truly humbled today by all of your support and most importantly you never stopped believing in me.
 Like we say #OneDayAtATime #HeresToAnotherOne #GODIsGOOD.”

 As of this writing, there hasn’t been any explanation beyond what we’re reporting.
 As noted, however, the week before WrestleMania is generally not the time that the company likes to issue pink slips.
-That generally comes after the big event when the WWE goes through a spring cleaning of sorts and massive cuts are made.
+That generally comes after the big event when the WWE goes through a spring cleaning of sorts, and massive cuts are made.
 It’s unclear whether Eva Marie was projected to be on that list, but the two sides have apparently come to an understanding.

 As noted, Eva Marie’s career may have already shifted away from wrestling and into Hollywood.
 During a recent interview with the International Business Times, she claimed to want to blend both together, much like a former WWE superstar who’s become the biggest attraction in cinema.